 Construction of the Amphitheater

-In collaboration with Christopher Jaffe, they concluded the space would need a volume where you could not only hear and see the direct sound but also hear the reverberating sound lingering for up to three seconds.
+In collaboration with Christopher Jaffe, they concluded the space would need a volume where you could hear and see the direct sound and the reverberating sound lingering for up to three seconds.
 That is how they proposed the orchestra shell that encloses the musicians on stage, which can help the sound from the orchestra bounce right into the audience.
 The trio created the curving roof of Blossom so that the sound would “expand and project,” The structure used long-lasting materials such as concrete and weathering steel, a resilient external structure to ensure the acoustics within were always protected.
 The design also reflected the surrounding landscape.

 The steel rusts and then the rust forms a scale, like a bark on a tree or a scab on a wound.
 And then it doesn’t rust anymore.
 The more it rusts the tighter it gets as a protection.
 It’s this brown color.
 That was the first use in Ohio of that material.
 And then the roof and the sides are slate.
 The point is that those three materials (concrete, weathering steel and slate) are forever.
 So the main cost of maintenance is mowing the lawns.

-– Peter van Dijk4
+– Peter van Dijk 4

 Van Dijk admitted to being “nervous as hell” about meeting the legendary George Szell, then maestro of the Cleveland Orchestra, until Szell put him at ease by greeting him in Dutch.
 Szell had conducted the Royal Concertgebouw Orchestra and picked up some of the language.